 A few of the factors that qualify a pregnancy as high risk include:

 To provide high-risk patients with the best possible care, Dr. Chambers-Kersey works with a maternal fetal medicine (MFM) specialist.
-MFM experts are specially trained to prevent complications for the best possible outcome.
+MFM experts are trained to help limit complications for the best possible outcome.